5T33Z0/OC-Little-Translated/00_ACPI/SSDT_Basics/04_Advanced_Patching.md

 	}
 ```
 ### Example 3: GPIO Patch
 This patch is required for enabling the GPIO pin for using I2C Touchpads.
-See Chapter Trackpad Patches for details.
+See Chapter [Trackpad Patches](https://github.com/5T33Z0/OC-Little-Translated/tree/main/05_Laptop-specific_Patches/Trackpad_Patches) for further details.

 An original text: